zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 the friend (see `FRIEND_CONFIRMED` in `Messenger.h`), we search for its invite announcement.

-Otherwise, we search for the friend's shared announcement if we have a shared signing key for it, else for the individual announcement.
+Otherwise, we search for the friend's invite announcement if we have an invite code for it, else for the individual announcement.

 We ensure we are announced for the friend before beginning to search for it.